About Agra

 #5 of 26 Places to Visit in Agra

-At a distance of 37 km from Agra, 223 km from Delhi and 209 km from Jaipur, Fatehpur Sikri is a deserted fort city in the Agra District of Uttar Pradesh, India.
-UNESCO declared this complex as a World Heritage Site in 1986.
-It is one of the popular place to visit along with Golden Triangle tour and also among ideal weekend getaways from Delhi & Noida cities.
+At a distance of 37 Km from Agra, 223 Km from Delhi and 209 Km from Jaipur, Fatehpur Sikri is a deserted fort city in the Agra District of Uttar Pradesh, India.
+Commissioned by Emperor Akbar during the late 16th century, this formerly vibrant city acted as the capital of the Mughal Empire for a brief yet significant duration.
+It was the first planned city of the Mughals characterized by splendid administrative, residential, and religious structures.
+Its red sandstone structures, embellished with detailed carvings and graceful designs, remain as lasting representations of Mughal magnificence and artistic brilliance.
+A UNESCO World Heritage Site, it is one of the popular place to visit along with Golden Triangle tour and also among ideal places to visit near Delhi.

 Distance (From Agra Cantonment): 37 Kms